 Well, good enough to give it a whirl with my burner YouTube account I accidentally created (don't ask how that happens).
 I never intend to use (it has 2 subscribers and 1 video I accidentally uploaded to the wrong channel) so if it got killed, it wouldn't matter to me.

-The concept is this: their large user base of YouTubers (which claims to be over 1,000,000 active users) likes, comments and subscribes to each other's videos.
+The concept is this: Their large base of YouTubers (which claims to be over 1,000,000 active users) likes, comments and subscribes to each other's videos.

 To join, you're required to provide a link to your YouTube channel.
 This will be the channel that you want to build up with SubPals.